enesdemir0/digit-recognizer/README.md

 - The `templates/` folder contains `index.html` for the frontend interface.
 - The `static/` folder contains supporting files such as `script.js` for frontend JavaScript and `styles.css` for CSS styling.

 To run the app, first install the required Python packages (Flask, TensorFlow, Pillow, NumPy, etc.).
-Then run: